SDGforskning/sdg-strings/SDG07_query_action_WoS.md

     OR "invest" OR "investing"
     )
     NEAR/5
+      ("invest" OR "investing" OR "investment$" OR "financing" OR "funding" OR "financial resources" OR (("financial*" or "monetary") NEAR/3 ("support*" or "assist*")) OR "economic support" OR "economic assistance"
+      OR "green bond$" OR "climate bond$"
+      OR "ODA" OR "foreign aid"
+      OR
+        (
+          ("international" OR "development")
-      ("foreign aid" OR "official development aid" OR "official development assistance" OR "investment$" OR "invest" OR "investing" OR "green bond$" OR "climate bond$" )
+          NEAR/3 ("aid" OR "assistance" OR "fund$" OR "funding" OR "grant$" OR "investment$") )
+      )
   )
   NEAR/15